 Intense-Pulsed-Light Skin Rejuvenation

-Intense-Pulsed-Light (IPL) skin rejuvenation uses high-energy pulses of light to improve the skin’s appearance.
-Also referred to as IPL photorejuvenation, photofacial therapy and pulsed-light therapy, IPL skin rejuvenation is a nonabrasive and noninvasive treatment option for removing red and brown pigment from the skin.
-IPL is used to treat age spots, birthmarks, freckles caused by the sun, symptoms of rosacea, spider veins, and scarring from acne; it is also an effective tool for hair removal.
+IPL (Intense Pulsed Light): This noninvasive skin rejuvenation skin care procedure uses high-powered pulses of light to improve the appearance and clarity of the skin.
+This procedure also treats common skin concerns such as dark spots and broken capillaries.
+IPL is also effective in treating sun damage, acne scarring, and the redness associated with rosacea.
 IPL penetrates below the surface of the skin, leaving the top layer of skin intact, which means that there is no post-treatment recovery period.
 The light is absorbed by the pigment in sunspots and the blood in the visible vessels, and converted to heat.
 The heat dissolves the cells that create the pigment and shrinks the vessels.
+Reach out to our Bryn Mawr office at 610.525.3800 today to speak with the knowledgeable Stacey Englander Turner M.D.!

 The Intense-Pulsed-Light Skin Rejuvenation Procedure